 In addition to her impressive professional background, Sharron holds a Bachelor of Science degree in Business Administration with a Minor in Computer Programming.
 She possesses excellent customer service skills, and exceptional teamwork abilities in diverse settings.
 With her extensive experience and solid track record, Sharron offers a valuable blend of expertise, accomplishments, and a dedication to delivering exceptional results as a champion of the LGBTQ+ Community.

-Tanya works as the Director of Policy and Advocacy for CenterLink; ensuring LGBTQ centers have a voice in the policies that impact their organizations and communities at the local, state, and national levels with a focus on advocacy, education, and organization.
+Tanya is the Director of Policy and Advocacy for CenterLink; ensuring LGBTQ centers have a voice in the issues that impact their organizations and communities at the local, state, and national levels with a focus on advocacy, education, and organization.

 Prior to joining the CenterLink team in 2017, she spent three years serving as Lead Residential Services Coordinator at the nation's first and largest LGBTQ low-income senior housing facility.
 She was instrumental in developing and expanding their programming and advocacy services.

 Tanya graduated with a degree in Administration of Justice with an emphasis on Sociology.
-Tanya also holds certifications in Gerontology, HIV/AIDS Counseling, Health Services, and Human Rights Consulting.
+Tanya also holds certifications in Gerontology, HIV/AIDS Counseling, Health Services, End of Life Care, and Human Rights Consulting.
 She is a volunteer educator for the National Resource Center on LGBT Aging, and in 2023 Tanya was part of the Advisory Committee assisting with the design and launch California’s first statewide survey documenting the needs, hopes and priorities of mid-life and older LGBTQ+ residents across the state: Survey of LGBTQIA+ Older Adults in California: From Challenges to Resilience.